oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

-# `Intel®  Neural Compressor (Intel® INC)` Sample for TensorFlow*
+# `Intel® Neural Compressor` Sample for TensorFlow*

 ## Background
 Low-precision inference can speed up inference obviously, by converting the fp32 model to int8 or bf16 model.
 Intel provides Intel&reg; Deep Learning Boost technology in the Second Generation Intel&reg; Xeon&reg; Scalable Processors and newer Xeon&reg;, which supports to speed up int8 and bf16 model by hardware.

-Intel&reg; Low Precision Optimization Tool (Intel INC) helps the user to simplify the processing to convert the fp32 model to int8/bf16.
+Intel&reg; Neural Compressor helps the user to simplify the processing to convert the fp32 model to int8/bf16.

-At the same time, Intel INC will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.
+At the same time, Intel&reg; Neural Compressor will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

-Intel INC is released in Intel&reg; AI Analytics Toolkit and works with Intel&reg; Optimization of TensorFlow*.
+Intel&reg; Neural Compressor is released in Intel&reg; AI Analytics Toolkit and works with Intel&reg; Optimization of TensorFlow*.

-Please refer to the official website for detailed info and news: [https://github.com/intel/lp-opt-tool](https://github.com/intel/lp-opt-tool)
+Please refer to the official website for detailed info and news: [https://github.com/intel/neural-compressor](https://github.com/intel/neural-compressor)

 ## License